 Galmiche, M., Déchelotte, P., Lambert, G., & Tavolacci, M. P. (2019).
 Prevalence of eating disorders over the 2000–2018 period: A systematic literature review.
 The American Journal of Clinical Nutrition, 109(5), 1402–1413.

 Based on prevalence data from international research, at any given time, an estimated 840,000 to 1,750,000 people in Canada have symptoms sufficient for an eating disorder diagnosis.View PDFFacts and Statistics

 Children learn (unhealthy) mainstream attitudes towards food and weight at a very young age.
 In a study of five-year-old girls, a significant proportion of girls associated a diet with food restriction, weight-loss and thinness.

 Abramovitz, B. A. & Birch, L. L. (2000).
 Five-year-old girls’ ideas about dieting are predicted by their mothers’ dieting.
 Journal of the American Dietetic Association, 100 (10), 1157-1163.

-Fifty-eight percent of grade 9 and 10 girls are trying to lose weight, including 50% of “normal” weight (based on BMI) girls.
+Fifty-eight percent of grade 9 and 10 girls are trying to lose weight, including 50% of of those who are “normal” weight and almost 90% of those classified as “obese” based on BMI.